zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-19.md

 - Or client has prior knowledge (eg. internal service) and starts with HTTP2 and fallsback to HTTP1.1
 ## Binary Framing
 Everything is sent using binary format
-Messages are sent in frames
+Messages are sent in frames - Headers frame (Request Line, headers), data frame (body) Frames are identified by the message they belong to